-After living in Barcelona for 2 life-changing years, Ben Holbrook shares his personal recommendations on the best things to do and see in this sun-drenched city.
+After living in this sun-drenched city for 3 life-changing years, Ben Holbrook shares his personal recommendations on the very best things to do in Barcelona.

-This is the same advice I would give my best friends when they came to stay in Barcelona – this is my insider’s guide.
+This is the same advice I give my best friends when they come to stay in Barcelona – this is my insider’s guide.

 1. Placa Reial – Music, Palm Trees, Restaurants & Good Times

 A beautiful square located just off Las Ramblas, it’s a must see for anyone looking for traditional Spanish and Catalan restaurants in Barcelona.
 Placa Reial (Royal Plazza) is also home to some of Barcelona’s best nightclubs.
 Check out Sidecar for live bands and indie rock music or head over to Jambore for pumping hip-hop and dance classics, you can also catch some live Flamenco performances here, but it’s worth mentioning that Flamenco is not a Catalan tradition.
 In fact, it comes from the south of Spain, and the Catalans will expect you to know that.

 My friends and I used to grab a street beer from the guys in the street (never pay more than 1.50 for a street beer in Barcelona) and sit on the fountain in the centre of the square.
 We’d spend hours just sitting there, enjoying the atmosphere.